RyanLevey/RyanLevey2.github.io/_posts/2018-04-12-coffeeanalysis.md

 ```
 <img src="{{ site.url }}{{ site.baseurl }}/images/retailhead.JPG" alt="Final Data Frame For Coffee">

-Now we know what features are present within the two data sets, it is also importing to understand the significants of them as well (specifically for the retail data):
+After illustrating the features of the two data sets, it is then possible to identify which features are significant for the analysis and which are not.
+In this case, the most significant features are:

 * total_transactions: The total transactions made within that day.
 * appearances: The number of times the said good "name" appeared on the POS (Point of Sale).
 * total_transaction_value: The total "Basket of Goods" bought on that day.